bowen0701/bowen0701.github.io/_posts/2017-09-15-over-engineering.md

 - "What we’re all imploring you to do is to think!
 And to actually understand the problem you are trying to solve."
 - "In Polya’s galvanic words: It is foolish to answer a question that you do not understand.
 It is sad to work for an end that you do not desire."

-Speed is the most important factor for company / team / product successes; the shorter time we need from experiments / development to production, the more we can perform prototyping and iterations, and thus the more likely we can achieve our goals.
+Speed is the most important factor for company / team / product successes; the shorter time we need for deploying experiments / development to production, the more we can perform prototyping and iterations, and thus the more likely we can achieve our goals.
 Note that we are data scientists and data engineers in 2017 using "great enough" software stack, such as Spark on AWS, we should first understand the problem we are trying to solve and weigh advantages against disadvantages for all of multiple candidate tools or solutions, but not pursue the "most advanced" ones for us to be "professional" and "scale in the long-term future."
-The more time we spend on migrating to those "over-engineered infra", the less chance we can get better and better by letting our products interacting with the real-world users.
+The more time we spend on migrating to those "over-engineered infra", the less likely we can get better and better by letting our products interacting with the real-world users.

 Finally, let me recall my blog article: ["Precious Lecture by my Data Science Advisor"](https://bowen0701.github.io/blog/2016/02/13/data-science-advisor),